ryan258/minimalChaining/README.md

 # 🔗 MinimalChaining: Flexible AI Interaction Framework

 MinimalChaining is a lightweight, flexible framework for chaining AI interactions and processing the results.
-It's designed to simplify the process of sending multiple, context-aware prompts to AI models and managing their responses.
+It's designed to simplify the process of sending multiple, context-aware prompts to AI models and managing their responses, with integrated tools to enhance AI capabilities.

 ## 📚 Table of Contents